tom-halpin/pe-dojo-book/content/002g-product-engineering-stages.md

 | **Product Delivery** | Release to market.  | ![](assets/devopslifecycle.png) |
 | **Product Support**                | Periodic updates and enhancements.
 Maintenance.
 Support.  | ![](assets/devopslifecycle.png) | | **Product Maintenance**            | Facilitate scaling and product evolution.  | ![](assets/devopslifecycle.png) |

-**Note:** Take the **Getting Started** chapter in this eBook to learn how the workshops were conducted and for more details as to the outcomes from the workshops.
+**Note:** Take the **Getting Started** chapter in this book to learn how the workshops were conducted and for more details as to the outcomes from the workshops.

 The team aim to ensure the recommended Product Engineering lifecycle becomes seamlessly integrated with Agile, Lean and DevOps practices across the group: